Your passwords. Untouchable. Mathematical privacy.

 Three independent ways to verify what's running on your device matches what we say is running.
 No incumbent ships any of these.

-✓ matches release v0.1.13
+✓ matches release v0.1.21

-signed by vu-release-key
+signed by github-actions OIDC

 Your data.
 Your device.